hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 </div>
 ```

-Standard HDS [`Hds::Button`](/components/button) and [`Dropdown`](/components/dropdown) components can be used within the Side Nav where needed.
+Standard HDS [`Button`](/components/button) and [`Dropdown`](/components/dropdown) components can be used within the Side Nav where needed.
 They will automatically inherit dark theme styles.
 We recommend setting `enableCollisionDetection` to `true` for each Dropdown component used within the Side Nav.

-You can also add custom elements to the `<:actions>` block, if these don't cover your specific needs, but in this case you will have to take care of their styling so that they blend in with the rest of the Side Nav elements.
+You can also add custom elements to the `<:actions>` block, if these don't cover your specific needs.
+If you add custom elements, you will have to take care of their styling so that they blend in with the rest of the Side Nav elements.

 !!!
 Info